 That’s not to say there aren’t means to avoid these scenarios.
 Uninterruptible Power Supplies (UPS) and redundant power supplies can be used to insure Controllers receive continuous power.
 And redundant controllers can be used to insure a controller failure doesn’t take down a system.

 Fault routines can be used to insure programming errors are captured and addressed.
 And most of today’s control systems allow for editing or importing code while the control system continues to run.

 But even using the above precautions, in many applications the danger of control system outputs not remaining in last state is so great there is just no good reason for any control system manufacturer to release output modules in which this feature is not rock solid.

 I hope the above article on the importance of control system output having the capability to hold last state was helpful.
-If you have your own thoughts you would like to add to the conversation, please feel free to use the “leave a reply” form at the bottom of this page.
+If you have your own thoughts you would like to add to the conversation, please feel free to click on the “post a comment or question” link below.